200 Hour Power Yoga Teacher Training with CorePower | Weeks 1-3

 Aside from working my physical body through holding postures, yoga makes me feel empowered.
 Holding Warrior 2 I feel as fierce as Beyonce and strong enough to tackle anything around me.
 Yoga provides a few minutes where I can let everything else go, focus on alignment, strength and breathing, and every once in awhile get into a flow.

 I will say this: Diving in wholeheartedly and immersing yourself into something you're not completely comfortable with is humbling and exhilarating, and if you haven't done it in a while, you should.
-If you’re considering teacher training to teach or even to deepen your own practice, or you’re just curious about what it’s like, I created a list of what I’ve experienced so far.
+If you’re considering teacher training to teach or even to deepen your own practice, or you’re just curious about what it’s like, I created a list of what I’ve experienced so far in CorePower Yoga Teacher Training.

 LOTS of yoga.
 You’re not just learning to teach yoga, you’re deepening your own practice so you can understand how to better guide others through theirs.
 By experiencing how poses and buckets (you’ll learn what a bucket is too:) feel and how to best articulate them, you will be able to effectively teach others.
 So prepare to sweat, down dog and to be sore!